 Stephanie Jack is a mixed race Australian and Singaporean-Chinese actor, writer, and singer.
 Born into a family of adventurers, she has lived in six different countries and aboard a yacht.

-After receiving a BA Drama at the University of Bristol (UK), Stephanie completed her M.F.A Acting at Harvard's American Repertory Theater Institute.
-During her training she spent a semester in residency at the Moscow Art Theatre School Institute at Harvard, a two year training program at Harvard University led by renowned American and Russian practitioners.
+After receiving a B.A Drama (First Class Hons) at the University of Bristol (UK), Stephanie completed an M.F.A Acting at The American Repertory Theater / Moscow Art Theatre School Institute at Harvard, a two year training program at Harvard University led by renowned American and Russian practitioners.

 During a semester in residency at the Moscow Art Theatre School, Stephanie trained in acting, ballet, fencing, and partner acrobatics by day, and performed a devised production of The Idiot to Russian audiences in the evening.

 In 2021 Stephanie appeared in Rosehaven (ABC), and made her Australian stage debut in Ben Winspear's production of The Maids alongside Essie Davis and Marta Dusseldorp.

 Prior to that, Stephanie spent 12-months as a performance artist and vocalist at MONA Museum and was the Tasmanian Theatre Company's Associate Artist.

 Other stage highlights include playing the Queen in the New York Times' Critics' pick, 'The Light Princess' at the New Victory Theater.
 Onscreen she has starred in numerous short films including the Singapore Tourism Board / Viddsee co-production, 'In Transit' (2018) directed by Jacky Lee, and Ghost Gear directed by Danielle Baynes (2022).

 Stephanie's own no-budget semi-autobiographical short 'She'll Be Right' (2017) won Best First Short at the Los Angeles Underground Film Forum.